Drake Supporting Nicki Minaj Post-Meek Mill Split: Should Jennifer Lopez Be Worried? [Rumor]

 Drake has reached out to Nicki Minaj following the news that the female rapper has ended her two-year relationship with Meek Mill.

-The former couple, who was once said to have been looking forward to marriage and children, ended up parting ways, with sources claiming that their breakup was bound to happen sooner or later considering all the alleged arguing the twosome had found themselves in.
+The former couple, who was once said to have been looking forward to marriage and children, ended up parting ways, with sources claiming that their breakup was bound to happen sooner or later considering all the alleged arguments the twosome had found themselves in.

 Having heard the news that Nicki is now back on the market, Drake reportedly wasted no time in checking in with Minaj to see how she was coping with the split.
 While the duo has not spoken to one another in years, Drake has always looked out for Nicki and simply wants to make sure she’s in a good place.